-“This is too good to be true!” is a typical first reaction we get when we explain Adaptive Data Virtualization to prospects and partners, and “Modernize a database stack without rewriting all applications?
+“This is too good to be true!,” is a typical first reaction we get when we explain Adaptive Data Virtualization to prospects and partners, and “Modernize a database stack without rewriting all database applications?
 Can’t be done!”

 We understand.
 Before Datometry came along, data and database migrations have been among the most challenging problems in IT.
 So, naturally, people are incredulous (see comments in previous blog posts).

-The use case is just the start—we’ve since added support for other mainstream systems as well.
+The use case is just the start—we’ve since added support for other databases as well.
 Stop by for our presentation on Thursday, June 30th at 10:30am in Session 15 and join the discussion.